javascript-tutorial/en.javascript.info/1-js/4-data-structures/11-date/article.md

     alert( Jan02_1970 );
     ```

-    The number of milliseconds is called a *timestamp*.
+    The number of milliseconds that has passed since the beginning of 1970 is called a *timestamp*.

     It is a lightweight numeric representation of a date.
-We can always create a date from the timestamp number using `new Date(timestamp)` and get the timestamp from the existing `Date` object using `date.getTime()` (see below).
+We can always create a date from a timestamp using `new Date(timestamp)` and convert the existing `Date` object to a timestamp, there's a `date.getTime()` method (see below).

 `new Date(datestring)`
-: If there is a single argument -- a string, then it is parsed with the `Date.parse` algorithm (see below).
+: If there is a single argument and it's a string, then it is parsed with the `Date.parse` algorithm (see below).

+    ```js run
+    let date = new Date("2017-01-26");
+    alert( date ); // Thu Jan 26 2017 ...
+    ```

 `new Date(year, month, date, hours, minutes, seconds, ms)`
 : Create the date with the given components in the local time zone.
 Only two first arguments are obligatory.